Credit Card Account

 Charge Card

-In contrast to the revolving agreement or credit card
+In contrast to the revolving agreement or credit card account, charge cards or charge agreements provide you

-with the means of getting a short term loan, say, for one month,
+with the means of getting a short term loan, say, for one month, to enable you to make larger purchases.

 Although a charge card is similar to a credit card,